sailfishos-applications/daily-comics/info/comic_addition.md

 ### Design
 - The cover image must be square (i.e. 1:1 aspect ratio).
-- The background must be a plain colour (i.e. no gradient etc.) and should be aforementioned comic's own colour.
+- Its border (at least at the full length of the top and right side of the cover image) must be single, a plain colour (i.e. no gradient etc., not black or white, but shades of grey are allowed etc.), which is recorded as aforementioned comic's own colour (in its `info.json`).
+Each comic's own colour must be unique among all comics supported by Daily Comics.
 - The comic's name or its logo should be displayed on the center top of the cover image.
 - The foreground should contain the main character(s).